 -Stay up to date on Laws and Bills that pertain to Human Trafficking

--Businesses: Incorporate human trafficking information into your professional associations’ conferences, trainings, manuals, and other materials as relevant.
-See Above Link "Educate Businesses"
+-Businesses: Incorporate human trafficking information into your professional associations’ conferences, training, manuals, and other materials as relevant.

 -Businesses: Provide internships, job skills training, and/or jobs to trafficking survivors